mitsei/CLIx_Unplatform_obsolete/README.md

 How to build
 -------------
 unplatform is pure python, and has no external dependancies.
 This allows it to be built into executable distributables which require no environment configuration.
-After cloning, install all neccesary python packages via
+After cloning, install all necessary python packages via

 ```pip install -r unplatform_source/requirements.txt```